Amy Tobin

 Communal and Jewish life

-For over 30 years, I have created cultural, holiday, and lifecycle events, often turning to ancient ideas for guidance and inspiration.
+For over 30 years, I’ve created and performed cultural, holiday, and lifecycle events, often inspired by ancient wisdom and tradition.
 I make art (and ritual) for those who don’t necessarily feel connected to a community.

 Music

-I created and toured The Esther Show in the 2000’s, an adult romp through a biblical story full of politics and sex.
+I compose and sing.
+In the early 2000’s, I created and toured The Esther Show, an adult romp through a biblical story full of politics and sex.

 My music, released as Amy Tobin and as part of A Little Friction (with the multi-talented Kevin Carnes), is available everywhere you stream.